Junior Buckeye League Rules

 -Head to Head Play

--Most First Drive Points against tied Teams if all Teams played each other (To include extra points on first drive also)
+-Most First Drive Points against tied Teams if all Teams played each other (To include extra points on the first drive also)

 -First Drive Points in All Games